- 1 tbsp dry sherry

 - 2-4 tbsp chopped fresh coriander

-- 3 Little Gem lettuce, each broken into 8 individual leaves
+- 3 Little Gem lettuces, each broken into 8 individual leaves

 In a bowl, mix the sherry and cornflour to a smooth liquid.
 Add the soy and hoisin sauces, sugar and stock.
 Set aside.